A LASTING LEGACY FOR THE PEOPLE OF KIMBERLEY

 When the De Beers board took the decision to invest R50 million in developing the Big Hole into a world-class tourism facility in November 2002, it based the decision on the rationale that the project is in line with the company’s philosophy of creating a lasting legacy for the people of Kimberley that will generate jobs and business opportunities where the company operates.
+They also invested in a new Belgian endeavor at https://www.esportbelgique.com/parier-esport-belgique.html.
+This will bring them quite the success because the sport model has great structure and amazing deals that players will surely deem more than fair.
+This investment project is currently live, so that you can check it out.
 De Beers’ investment in the province through this development project is an indication of the company’s commitment to social responsibility and leadership in the quest to create employment as part of the national effort to eradicate poverty.
 The Big Hole project has already created some 400 jobs during the construction phase.
 On completion it is anticipated that it will support a significant number of permanent jobs in the region.
 The scope of the Big Hole development lent itself ideally to an integrated public private partnership between the provincial government, the Sol Plaatje municipality, Frances Baard District Municipality, Northern Cape Tourism and De Beers.
 These key players in this successful partnership enabled the project to capitalize on the synergies and strengths of all the stakeholders and to contribute positively to the project for the benefit of all in Kimberley and in the Northern Cape.
 The Big Hole Official site explains that It is not impossible that this successful public private partnership will, in time, be held up as a model for other public private partnerships in South Africa.The R50 million Big Hole project has been a robust vehicle for De Beers to support business based in Kimberley through the local procurement of goods and services and in particular black economic empowerment companies.
 Of the R50 million approximately R23.7 million or 48% was spent with BEE companies, while some R30.3 million or 61% was spent locally , of which over R18 million is with local BEE companies.
 Tswela construction, a Kimberley-based BEE construction company did most of the Phase 1 construction work.
 The first phase of the development project included the refurbishment of some of the existing buildings into a 13-roomed guest house (R2.3 million), a car park (R3.8 million) and other entertainment facilities all amounting to R16.8 million.
 The second phase of the project, amounting to R32.91 million was the development of a visitor center which focuses on the story of the Big Hole, De Beers and diamonds.
 The creation of further retail opportunities, an upgraded viewing facility and a spectacular, world class display of rough diamonds is also included.There is a clear rationale for De Beers’ involvement in the Big Hole Project.
 Even before De Beers has exhausted all ways of optimizing and extracting value from its diamond resources in Kimberley, the Big Hole Project is expected to contribute to sustaining the Kimberley community and assisting them to move from a mining-based economy to one based on tourism.
 The new facility is expected to double visitor numbers to the Big Hole.
 This will in turn be of benefit to the Kimberley communities and the Northern Cape as a whole.The Big Hole Project was born as a result of De Beers’ enduring business philosophy: to make profits for our shareholders, but to do so in such a way that our commercial and mining activities provide lasting and significant benefits to the communities which host our operations.
 The initial De Beers investment of R50 million was therefore the catalyst for what could add up to a potential R300 million in further investment in the area around the Big Hole.The creation of small business opportunities within the Big Hole development has been a priority, with 13 new small businesses established.
 Importantly, these businesses are all owned by people living in Kimberley and its surrounds, and an empowerment ownership level of 60% has been achieved.
 This implies that the income derived from these businesses will remain within the economy of the Northern Cape, with the resultant benefit to the local community.
 By providing access to mainstream tourist activity, exposure to key markets will result in the growth of the small businesses.
 The Big Hole project is a living illustration of the way a major natural resource, namely diamonds, is contributing to the transformation of Southern Africa and the lives of its people.
 Revenue from the sale of diamonds is a key source of income for South Africa and several Southern African nations.
 Southern African countries have driven significant improvements in their country’s infrastructure, health services and education systems through the revenue generated from the sale of diamonds.

 The Big Hole tourist attraction in Kimberley could draw tourists from all over the world to the Northern Cape.
 It has the potential to become a dynamic World Heritage site of unique and lasting value as part of a holistic initiative involving a range of interest groups.
 It is an asset, which in time, will form the hub in a wheel of tourism initiatives branching out all over the Northern Cape.